UK Acromegaly register

-The UK Acromegaly register was established to provide sufficient patient numbers to address key epidemiological and therapeutic issues.
+The UK Acromegaly Register (UKAR) was established to provide sufficient patient numbers to address key epidemiological and therapeutic issues.
 The aims and objectives of this project are as follows:

 - to use this data to provide epidemiological evidence about long-term mortality and morbidity in acromegaly.

 - to provide data on results of treatment by surgery, radiotherapy and medical therapy (see publications and summaries below).

 - to disseminate this data in peer-reviewed journals, at conferences and to provide feedback to patient support groups.